sealink/humanized_id/Readme.md

 HumanizedId is a gem designed to help you either:
  - Convert an existing numerical id into a 'human friendly' alphanumerical id
- - Generate a random 'human friendly' id that is a specified or default length
+ - Generate a random 'human friendly' id that is of a specified or default length

 A 'humanized' (or 'human friendly') id is an id that is easy to read and is based off a character set that does not allow vague or vulgar references.